 For more information on how our products create a positive impact, please visit our Sustainable Business and Banking Products pages for individuals and businesses.

-In September 2019, CIMB Bank Berhad issued its first Sustainable Development Goals Bond (SDG Bond).
-The net proceeds of the SDG Bond will be channeled into various impactful sectors in line with:
+In September 2019, CIMB Bank Berhad (CIMB Bank) issued its first Sustainable Development Goals Bond (SDG Bond).
+Guided by the CIMB Bank SDG Bond Framework, the net proceeds of the SDG Bond will be channeled into various impactful sectors in line with:

 Goal 8: Decent Work and Economic Growth